History of the United States: Westward expansion and manifest destiny

 The Treaty of Guadalupe Hidalgo ended the war in 1848.
 In the treaty, the U.S. acquired much of the American Southwest, including California and New Mexico, with Mexico being paid $15 million in compensation.
 Many Democrats wanted to annex all of Mexico, but that idea was rejected by White Southerners, who argued that incorporating millions of Mexican people, mainly of mixed race, would undermine the U.S. as an exclusively white republic.
 Instead, the U.S. took Texas and the lightly settled northern parts (California and New Mexico).
 Simultaneously, gold was discovered in California in 1848, and led to over 100,000 white settlers flocking to California in 1849, the California Gold Rush miners, known as '49ers.
-California grew rapidly, and by 1850,the non-native population went from 1,000 to over 125,000 people by 1850.
-However, many Indians were devastated by the rapid influx of the rush of white settlers in the 1850s, and to clear the state for white settlement, the U.S. government began a policy of forcibly removing and exterminating the natives.
-The early 1830s to 1869, the Oregon Trail and its offshoots were used by over 300,000 settlers headed to California, Oregon, and other points in the far west.
+California grew rapidly, and by 1850, the non-native population went from 1,000 to over 125,000 people by 1850.
+However, many Indians were devastated by the rapid influx of the rush of white settlers in the 1850s, and to clear the state for white settlement, the U.S. government began a policy of forcibly removing and exterminating the natives, now known as the California genocide.
+From the early 1830s to 1869, the Oregon Trail and its offshoots were used by over 300,000 settlers headed to California, Oregon, and other points in the far west.
 Wagon trains took five or six months on foot.

 A peaceful compromise with Britain gave the U.S. ownership of the Oregon Country, which was renamed the Oregon Territory.
 The demand for guano, prized as an agricultural fertilizer, led the U.S. to pass the Guano Islands Act in 1856, which enabled U.S. citizens to take possession, in the name of the country, of unclaimed islands containing guano deposits.
 Under the act, the U.S. annexed nearly 100 islands in the Pacific Ocean and the Caribbean Sea.
 By 1903, 66 of these islands were recognized as U.S. territories.

 The women's suffrage movement began with the Seneca Falls Convention in 1848.
 It was organized by women's rights advocates and abolitionists, Elizabeth Cady Stanton and Lucretia Mott.
-The convention began on July 19, 1848 in the town of Seneca Falls, New York, with 300 people in attendance, and concluded the next day with signing the Declaration of Sentiments demanding equal rights for women, including the right to vote.
+The convention began on July 19, 1848, in the town of Seneca Falls, New York, with 300 people in attendance, and concluded the next day with signing the Declaration of Sentiments demanding equal rights for women, including the right to vote.
 (Note: The Seneca Falls Convention was preceded by the Anti-Slavery Convention of American Women in 1837 held in New York City, at which women's rights issues were debated, especially African-American women's rights.)
 The women's rights campaign during first-wave feminism was led by Elizabeth Cady Stanton, Lucy Stone and Susan B. Anthony, among others.
 Stone and Paulina Wright Davis organized the prominent and influential National Women's Rights Convention in 1850.